-Identify and sum any amounts listed in boxes 3, 5, 6, 7 or 9 of Form 1099-MISC.
-This is your self-employment income.
-Complete Schedule C, including any other revenue that wasn't reported on a 1099-MISC in Part 1 and listing all eligible business expenses in Part 11.
+Self-employment income listed in boxes 3, 5, 6, 7 or 9 of Form 1099-MISC.
+To begin computing self-employment tax, complete Schedule C, including any other revenue that wasn't reported on a 1099-MISC in Part 1 and listing all eligible business expenses in Part 11.
 Subtract expenses from income to arrive at net income on line 31.

-Multiply your net income from self-employment activities by the current self-employment tax rate.
-For 2014, the self-employment tax is 15.3 percent and includes both the employer and employee portion of Social Security and Medicare.
-If you're single and your net self-employment income exceeds $200,000, you must pay an additional 9 percent.
-For example, if your net self-employment income is $60,000, your self-employment tax is $9,180.
+Multiply net income from self-employment activities by the current self-employment tax rate.
+For 2018, the self-employment tax is 15.3 percent, which includes both the employer and employee portion of Social Security and Medicare.
+For example, if net self-employment income is $60,000, the self-employment tax is $9,180.

 The IRS allows self-employed individuals to deduct half of their self-employment taxes.
-Calculate half of your self-employment tax and subtract it from your net self-employment earnings to calculate the increase to your taxable income.
-In this example, the increase would be $60,000 minus $4,590, or $55,410.
-Use the taxable income bracket chart to calculate the income tax on your earnings.
-For example, if you're single and your taxable income was $36,901 before self-employment income, the first $52,449 of your self-employment would be taxed at the 25 percent bracket and the rest would be taxed at the 28 percent bracket.
+Calculate half of the self-employment tax and subtract it from net self-employment earnings to calculate the decrease to taxable income.
+In this example, the taxable income would be $60,000 minus $4,590, or $55,410.
+Use the taxable income bracket chart to calculate the income tax on earnings.
+For 2018, a single taxpayer with taxable income of $36,901 would face a 10 percent tax rate on the first $9,525 of income, while the remainder would be taxed at a 12 percent rate.

 Add the amounts listed in boxes 1 and 2 of your Form 1099-MISC to calculate rent and royalty income.
 Include this figure along with any other rent and royalty income in Part 1 of Schedule E. List business expenses below income and calculate net income in line 26.

 Calculate taxable income on net rent and royalty income.
-Unlike self-employment income, you don't have to pay self-employment taxes on rent and royalties.
-To determine the tax on your rent and royalty income, add the net rent and royalty income to your total taxable income and multiply it by the corresponding tax bracket rate.
-For example, if your taxable income was zero before considering $10,000 of net rental and royalty income, the first $9,075 would be taxed at 10 percent and the remainder would be taxed at 15 percent.
+Unlike self-employment income, there is no self-employment taxes on rent and royalties.
+To determine the tax on rent and royalty income, add the net rent and royalty income to the total taxable income and multiply it by the corresponding tax bracket rate.
+For example, if taxable income was zero before considering $10,000 of net rental and royalty income, the first $9,075 would be taxed at 10 percent, and the remainder would be taxed at 15 percent.